Burkina Faso: Geography

 Burkina Faso lies mostly between latitudes 9° and 15° N (a small area is north of 15°), and longitudes 6° W and 3° E.

-It is made up of two major types of countryside.
+There are two major types of countryside.
 The larger part of the country is covered by a peneplain, which forms a gently undulating landscape with, in some areas, a few isolated hills, the last vestiges of a Precambrian massif.
-The southwest of the country, on the other hand, forms a sandstone massif, where the highest peak, Ténakourou, is found at an elevation of 749 m.
+The southwest of the country is a sandstone massif, where the highest peak, Ténakourou, is found at an elevation of 749 m.
 The massif is bordered by sheer cliffs up to 150 m high.
 The average altitude of Burkina Faso is 400 m and the difference between the highest and lowest terrain is no greater than 600 m.

 The country owes its former name of Upper Volta to three rivers which cross it: the Black Volta (or Mouhoun), the White Volta (Nakambé) and the Red Volta (Nazinon).
 The Black Volta is one of the country's only two rivers which flow year-round, the other being the Komoé, which flows to the southwest.
 The basin of the Niger River also drains 27% of the country's surface.

 The Niger's tributaries – the Béli, Gorouol, Goudébo, and Dargol – are seasonal streams and flow for only four to six months a year.
 They still can flood and overflow, however.
 The country also contains numerous lakes – the principal ones are Tingrela, Bam, and Dem.
-The country contains large ponds, as well, such as Oursi, Béli, Yomboli, and Markoye.
+The country contains large ponds, such as Oursi, Béli, Yomboli, and Markoye.
 Water shortages are often a problem, especially in the north of the country.